BingLiang666/CS514-Homework7-BingLiang/README.md

     1) Choose -3- in the Main Menu.
     2) Enter the song's name that we want to import.
     3) If there is duplicated song in the database, we will be prompted to indicate whether the new song should be imported or not.
-    (NOTE: A song will be imported only if there are correct artist and album linked with it.)
+    (NOTE: A song will be imported only if there are correct artist and album linked with it!)

   2.2 Import An Artist Into The Library Using ARTIST NAME